-Online raffle tickets with a chance to win one or multiple prizes.
+Easily create online charity raffles to sell tickets with a chance to win one or multiple prizes.

-Running a Raffle
+Hosting a Fundraising Raffle

 Make it fun, easy, and raise more.